 People also tend to lump Chinese cuisine into one large category, unaware of the vast regional differences.

 "I was pitching to some major magazine a story about Shanghainese-style food," freelance journalist Tienlon Ho says.
 "And they said, 'Well, we just had a story about Sichuan already, so China is already covered for the year.'
 That really surprised me because this was a magazine I respected and they had a full Italian issue and a French issue."
 For the record, Shanghainese and Sichuanese cuisine are polar opposites.
-Shanghainese food is fundamentally sweet in flavor.
+Shanghainese food is fundamentally sweet in flavour.
 It's not inundated with spices; preservatives are used sparingly; and while soy sauce is a common ingredient, dishes tend to veer to the softer side.
 Sichuanese cooking is much more sharp.
 It is known for its bold use of chili peppers, garlic, and the elusive Sichuan peppercorn—a spice that will literally numb your tongue.

 I must note: There are great pieces of works on Chinese food by white people out there.
 Carolyn Phillips, for example, a white woman, recently came out with a fantastically written recipe book on Chinese regional cuisine called All Under Heaven.
 Phillips, who is fluent in Chinese, is a meticulous researcher, lived in Taiwan for eight years and married a Chinese guy, and worked as a court interpreter of Mandarin for over a decade.

 At the end of the day, this is a systemic issue.
-It is not the fault of writers, per se.
+It is not the fault of writers, per say.
 It is the gatekeepers, the editors, and the publishers that should be aware of this imbalance of representation.

 Generations ago, there was a real lack of Chinese speaking writers of Chinese descent.
 But this is 2017, where there are more than 3.8 million Chinese people in the United States.
 Yet white people are still the dominant representatives of Chinese food in mainstream media.